Laser engraving/cutting?

 I believe the one you are looking at are a fraction of the power I have mentioned and I would doubt could cut anything apart from a piece of paper.

 I use Corel Draw as mentioned.
 The Chinese ones use RD works or something similar.
-All artwork has to be converted to this before it can be engraved and having seen the work involved is a pain in the buttocks and time consuming.
+All artwork has to be converted to this before it can be engraved and having seen the work involved is a pain in the arse and time consuming.

 My lasers are also highly accurate due to the precision european/us parts used and easily and quickly replaced should the need arise.
 Big waiting time for stuff sitting on a slow boat from China.